 Encryption at rest

-Appogee Leave data is automatically encrypted at rest by the Google Cloud Platform.
+Appogee HR data is automatically encrypted at rest by the Google Cloud Platform.
 Data is encrypted under 128-bit Advanced Encryption Standard (AES-128), and each encryption key is itself encrypted with a regularly rotated set of master keys.

 Encryption in transfer